 What time of year is best to arrive?

-I’m sure you know this, but for the sake of this article, the Australian seasons are backwards to those in the Northern Hemisphere.
+I'm sure you know this, but for the sake of this article, the Australian seasons are backward to those in the Northern Hemisphere.

 That means that the best weather occurs around the Christmas holiday season, and while it's a perfect time to travel around Australia, it might not be the best to start off a working holiday.

 If your primary goal is to start the job and apartment hunt immediately, arriving around holiday season would be a poor idea.